ncoghlan/misc/notes/python_concepts/import_traps.rst

-Consider a simple package layout like the following (I typically use package layouts along these lines in my own projects - a lot of people hate nesting tests inside package directories like this, and prefer a parallel hierarchy, but I prefer the ability to use explicit relative imports to keep module tests independent of the package name)::
+Consider a simple package layout like the following (I typically use package layouts along these lines in my own projects - a lot of people hate nesting tests inside package directories like this, and prefer a parallel hierarchy, but I favour the ability to use explicit relative imports to keep module tests independent of the package name)::

     project/